john-itcsolutions/bucordo/README.md

 ## THE NEW BUCORDO

-This project is based on  Lxd, Juju, Charms and Kubernetes; merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server.
+This project is based on  Docker and the Debian/Ubuntu branch of Linux, as well as Lxd, Juju, Charms and Kubernetes; merged with Cyber Republic's Elastos Smartweb gRPC-based Blockchain and Database Server.
 Database ORM, reflection (at initialisation) and querying uses SQLAlchemy.
-Although there has been a major shift in the foundations of 'cheirrs', with a new discovery by us of research by IBM from 2019 which could potentially remove the need of our customers to actually invest any more than a modicum of Trust in ITOTCCA, with the concept of "Blockchain meets Database".
+There has been a major shift in the foundations of our seminal Repo 'cheirrs' (https://github.com/john-itcsolutions/cheirrs), with a new discovery by us, of research by IBM from 2019, which could potentially remove the need for our customers to actually invest any more than a modicum of Trust in ITOTCCA (quite transparently), with the concept of "Blockchain meets Database".
 The blockchain end of a transaction still occurs first, followed by writing or reading of data to or from Postgres, via the "etcd" (or you can use redis) cluster on the Kubernetes installation.
-However our intention is to follow the lead of research from IBM in India, where apparently a practical way of making a database as immutable and tamper-proof as a blockchain, has been discovered, for the purposes of Smart Contract Trading and any internetworked transactions.
+However our intention is to follow the lead of research from IBM in India, where apparently a practical way of making a database as immutable and tamper-proof as a blockchain, has been discovered, for the purposes of Smart Contract Trading and any internetworked (or non-internetworked) transactions.
 The paper, Blockchain Meets Database: Design and Implementation of a Blockchain Relational Database
 ∗
 Senthil Nathan 1 , Chander Govindarajan 1 , Adarsh Saraf 1 ,
 Manish Sethi 2 , and Praveen Jayachandran 1